xploreout/comment-app/README.md

-# This is a simple comment feedback app
+# This is a Feedback & comment  app